Equity in Biophilic Architecture: Toward Nature as a Human Right

 Fallingwater was eventually opened to the public, and the concept of vertical forests was adapted into a social housing project by Stefano Boeri Architetti, extending the vision of biophilic design to more people.

-We turn to these iconic projects to examine how they connect people with nature, and what lessons they offer for more equitable biophilic design.
+We turn to these iconic projects to examine how they connect people with nature, and what lessons they offer for more equitable biophilic design—and toward nature as a human right in the built environment.

 Fallingwater: from private luxury to shared legacy